 First, I should re-iterate there is a lot to see in Sintra.
 You will not be able to see everything no matter how well you plan (unless you have a few days).
 If you don’t have time to plan your day trip to Sintra or want to have someone else handle the details, you may want to look into a guided tour – Click here to see Sintra tour options through Viator.

-- What You Must See in Sintra
+- The Must See Sintra Sights

-- Other Places to See in Sintra
+- Other Things to Do in Sintra

 - Getting Around Sintra